-Pseudo Clemes Romanus: Recognitionum libri X
+Pseudo-Clemens Romanus: Recognitionum libri X (Itinerarium Clementis papae)

 The title-page is considered to be part of the oeuvre of the Florentine master Francesco di Antonio del Chierico.
 The tabernacle and the drapery on f.
 IIv is an overpainting of poor quality under which the traces of the original high-quality image are discernible.
 (Edina Zsupán)

 Source: The Corvina Library and the Buda Worskhop: [National Széchényi Library, November 6, 2018 –February 9, 2019] A Guide to the Exhibition; introduction and summary tables: Edina Zsupán; object descriptions: Edina Zsupán, Ferenc Földesi; English translation: Ágnes Latorre, Budapest: NSZL, 2018, p.
 140

 For a detailed codex description see:

 Dániel Pócs, Pseudo-Clemens Romanus: Clemens-regény (Recognitionum libri X), in: Edina Zsupán (ed.), “Az ország díszére”.
 A Corvina könyvtár budai műhelye, kiállítási katalógus, Budapest, OSZK 2020, Kat.-No F3, 291-294.

 DATA SHEETShelfmark: Cod.
 Lat.
 3.